school-of-data/okf-events-a/README.md

 ### 1: Add a Google Sheet and publish it

-Open the Google Sheet event template at https://docs.google.com/spreadsheets/d/1P0ULZtPcw1Os9wMg6iRl9cF0xRkaItoi-O4uHkPw0KI/edit?usp=sharing and make a copy with the name of the event as its title.
+Open the Google Sheet event template at https://docs.google.com/spreadsheets/d/1joh7ZY165t5fp2DXa6F4T-z9a_cQbFeiYf3JtrLERAE/edit?usp=sharing and make a copy with the name of the event as its title.

 Add information about the event following the basic guidance in the template.
 You can return later and complete any information that you don't have now and the webpage will be immediately updated.

 Publish the Sheet through File > Publish to the web with settings 'main' and 'Comma-separated values (.csv).
-Co;y and keep safe the URL.
+Copy and keep safe the URL.

 ### 2: Add a page to the site to hold the event data